stonepros/stone/doc/mgr/dashboard.rst

 following command to get the dashboard to respond with an HTTP error (500 by default) instead of redirecting to the active dashboard::

-  $ ceph config set mgr mgr/dashboard/standby_behaviour "error"
+  $ stone config set mgr mgr/dashboard/standby_behaviour "error"

 To reset the setting to default redirection, use the following command::

-  $ ceph config set mgr mgr/dashboard/standby_behaviour "redirect"
+  $ stone config set mgr mgr/dashboard/standby_behaviour "redirect"

 Configure the error status code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^